rudyn2/cc5114/src/neural_network/README.md

 The implementation was made using object oriented programming (OOP) in order to allow easy extensibility of the code laying down the efficiency.
 At bird flight, the neural network is composed of neuron layers which at the time are composed of neurons (minimum entity).
-The neural layer class implements a lot of important methods like the initialization of the network parameters, updates of the weights and biases and parsing the function activations names to objects.
+The neural layer class implements a lot of important methods like the initialization of the network parameters and updates of the weights and biases.
+The neuron class has methods to parsing the function activations names to objects, feeding and updating.
+The neural network contains the necessary code to implement the backpropagation and train the neural network.
+It also has some methods for robustness and prediction.
+It's important to say the neural network can fit training data, and both: training and validation data (using overloading).

 At the moment exists 3 different activation functions: sigmoid, tanh and step.
 They are implemented in OOP and just have 2 basic methods to obtain the evaluation of the function in a point and its derivative.